cvraut/UKB_500K_exome_QC/README.md

 ```

 ## Steps
 There are 5 filters (each one is applied independently).
-For a (row, col) datum to be retained it must pass all filters for its row & col
+For a (individual, variant) datum to be retained it must pass all filters for its individual & variant
 - Individual missingness (row filter)
   1. combine 22 chromosomes into 1 file
   2. each individual we keep must be missing less than 10% of variants